 It was breathtaking to see the islands below and hard to imagine that one day these tropical paradises will disappear for good, due to rising sea levels and climate change.
 All the more reason to go now, while they are still there.

-On arrival we were greeted with a cold towel and drink, and told we had been upgraded from a beach villa to a deluxe beach villa for the first part of our stay and that we would be staying in a Lagoon villa for the last four days of our honeymoon.
+On arrival to Coco Palm Dhuni Kolhu, l we were greeted with a cold towel and drink, and told we had been upgraded from a beach villa to a deluxe beach villa for the first part of our stay and that we would be staying in a Lagoon villa for the last four days of our honeymoon.

 All the villas are tastefully designed, with large washing facilities and storage, as well as all the mod cons.
 In the case of our beach villa, an outside bathroom with a rain shower which was quite an experience in the middle of the night – and in the Lagoon Villa, a bathroom with floor-to-ceiling glass that overlooked the sea.

-The rooms aside, the point is, on this type of holiday you’re not going to be spending a lot of time buy accutane for cheap inside, so like giddy teenagers we pushed open the back doors to step right onto the beach.
-Two sun loungers and what felt like a private stretch of white sand greeted us and we couldn’t wait to get into our swimming gear and dive straight in to the warm, crystal blue water.
-Meanwhile, the Lagoon villa, gave us a different perspective of the island.
+The rooms aside, the point is, on this type of holiday you’re not going to be spending a lot of time inside, so like giddy teenagers, we pushed open the back doors to step right onto the beach.
+Two sun loungers and what felt like a private stretch of white sand greeted us and we couldn’t wait to get into our swimming gear and dive straight into the warm, crystal blue water.
+Meanwhile, the Lagoon villa gave us a different perspective of the island.
 We had our own private deck with a plunge pool with stairs leading straight into the sea.

-We were also impressed with the dining options.
-We chose to go full-board and, in the main Cowrie restaurant each evening there was a sumptuous buffet on offer, with fresh fish and meats cooked to order; a huge array of different salads; curries; pastas and a dessert table which was bursting to full.
-We don’t normally like buffets, but we were never bored of the choices on offer each evening.
+We were also impressed with the dining options at Coco Palm Dhuni Kolhu.
+We chose to go full-board and, in the main Cowrie restaurant each evening there was a sumptuous buffet on offer, with fresh fish and meats cooked to order; a huge array of different salads; curries; pasta and a dessert table which was bursting to full.
+We don’t normally like buffets, but we were never bored with the choices on offer each evening.
 Breakfast was also a gourmet delight – fresh fruits, juices, pastries, cheeses and meats, and eggs cooked to order.
 Let’s put it this way, neither of us went hungry!

 • Hubby organising a private beach dinner for my 30th birthday while we were out there